apptainer/singularity-userdocs/contributing.rst

 Contributing to Documentation
 -----------------------------

 We (like almost all open source software providers) have a documentation dilemma… We tend to focus on the code features and functionality before working on documentation.
-And there is very good reason for this, we want to share the love so nobody feels left out!
+And there is very good reason for this: we want to share the love so nobody feels left out!

-You can contribute to the documentation, by sending a `pull request <https://help.github.com/articles/about-pull-requests/>`_ on our repository for documentation.
+You can contribute to the documentation by sending a `pull request <https://help.github.com/articles/about-pull-requests/>`_ on our repository for documentation.

 The current documentation is generated with: